-The HRG survey equipment to be used in each of the identified Survey Areas will be similar to the HRG survey equipment used to support Atlantic Shores in 2020 and 2021 surveys and other offshore wind development projects along the Atlantic Coast that have been previously approved by both NOAA Fisheries and BOEM.
+The HRG survey equipment to be used in the identified Survey Area will be similar to the HRG survey equipment used to support previous Atlantic Shores surveys and other offshore wind development projects along the Atlantic Coast that have been previously approved by both NOAA Fisheries and BOEM.
 HRG survey activities such as grab sampling may result in bottom disturbance from activities; however, impacts would be temporary and localized and considered negligible given the scale of the activity.
 These negligible impacts are unlikely to affect marine mammal species, their habitat, or prey (see Sections 9 and 10).

-The HRG survey activities will be supported by vessels of sufficient size to accomplish the survey goals in each of the specified Survey Areas.
+The HRG survey activities will be supported by vessels of sufficient size to accomplish the survey goals in the Survey Area.
 Survey equipment will be deployed from multiple vessels during site characterization surveys.
-Up to three geophysical vessels could be operating simultaneously in the different Survey Areas.
+Up to three geophysical vessels could be operating at any one time across the Survey Area.

-Atlantic Shores has evaluated a range of possible HRG survey equipment that would be necessary to support seabed assessments across the Survey Areas during the specified timeframe associated with the proposed activities.
+Atlantic Shores has evaluated a range of possible HRG survey equipment that would be necessary to support seabed assessments across the Survey Area during the specified timeframe associated with the proposed activities.
 This evaluation has been based on both the technical and regulatory requirements for project development as well as the type of survey equipment that has been recently deployed in support of offshore wind projects along the Atlantic Coast.
 The categories of representative HRG survey equipment with operating frequencies <180 kHz that are anticipated for use are presented in Table 1-2.
 This equipment will either be mounted to or towed behind the survey vessel at a typical survey speed of approximately 3.5 knots (6.5 km) per hour.